-A GUIDE TO THE LAW IN ALBERTA REGARDING SEXUAL HARASSMENT IN THE WORKPLACE
+A GUIDE TO THE LAW IN ALBERTA REGARDING SEXUAL HARASSMENT IN THE WORK PLACE

-- b.
-Award the victim money for loss of income or for expenses caused by the harassment; - c.
-Force the employer to rehire the victim, or do anything else the Board thinks is appropriate.
-The victim can appeal the decision of the Board to the Courts in most provinces.
-All Board of Inquiry hearings are open to the public, and the media may cover them as well. - i.
-Advantages of Human Rights Legislation - Protects you from losing money or income because of discrimination.
-Also protects your emotional well-being while on the job. - (2) Stops your employer from getting back at you after you make a complaint. - (3) Allows people who could not afford to go to court and get a lawyer to be protected because the Human Rights Commission can conduct the case for them. - (4) The Board of Inquiry can award a wider range of damages and remedies than a judge in a civil suit could. - ii.
-Disadvantages of Human Rights Legislation - You will lose control of your case because the Commission will decide which cases should go to a Board of Inquiry.
-Sometimes the Commission will agree on a settlement that the victim does not like. - (2) Most human rights laws in Canada do not mention sexual harassment specifically. - (3) It can take a very long time and be very complicated when the Commission takes over a case.
+Advantages of Human Rights Legislation

+- a.
+Protects you from losing money or income because of discrimination.
+Also protects your emotional well-being while on the job. - b.
+Stops your employer from getting back at you after you make a complaint. - c.
+Lets people who could not afford to go to court and get a lawyer be protected just as well as if they could hire one, because the Human Rights Commission can conduct the case for them. - d.
+The Board of Inquiry can award a wider range of damages and remedies than a judge in a civil suit could.

+Disadvantages of Human Rights Legislation

+- a.
+You will lose control of your case because the Commission will decide which cases should go to a Board of Inquiry.
+Sometimes the Commission will agree on a settlement that the victim does not like. - b.
+Most human rights laws in Canada do not mention sexual harassment specifically. - c.
+It can take a very long time and be very complicated when the Commission takes over a case.

-2. Canadian Human Rights Commission
+Canadian Human Rights Commission